 In the evening we went out to dinner and I’m sure you will see a bunch of group photos appearing on people’s blogs over the next few days.

 It’s 10:50 am and I’m in my room in the Ritz-Carlton hotel in Santiago, Chile.
 The CLOUG conference starts tomorrow and I’m feeling a bit nervous.
-I last presented in Sweden (ORCAN) in December, but it seems like an eternity since then.
+My last presention was in Sweden (ORCAN) in December, but it seems like an eternity since then.